-Most buildings in the University (including the Bodleian libraries and PFTL, the Faculty of Theology and Religion and Colleges) are covered by the Eduroam and OWL WiFi networks.
+Most buildings in the University (including the Bodleian libraries and PFTL, the Faculty of Theology and Religion, the Asian and Middle Eastern Studie and Colleges) are covered by the Eduroam and OWL WiFi networks.
 Please refer to the IT Services help website for information on how to access these networks.
 Access to Eduroam enables you to access free WiFi not only in most Oxford University buildings but in many Universities and Academic institutions around the world.